Oclemy/docs/docs/csharp/tutorials/default-interface-methods-versions.md

----
-title: Safely update interfaces using default interface methods in C#
-description: This advanced tutorial explores how you can safely add new capabilities to existing interface definitions without breaking all classes and structs that implement that interface. ms.date: 05/06/2019 ms.technlogy: csharp-advanced-concepts ms.custom: mvc
----
 # Tutorial: Update interfaces with default interface methods in C# 8.0

 Beginning with C# 8.0 on .NET Core 3.0, you can define an implementation when you declare a member of an interface.
 The most common scenario is to safely add members to an interface already released and used by innumerable clients.